SimCab-CHU/ifCNV/README.md

 chr4	55564526	55564689	4q12_KIT_E3_STA101441	0	+	55564544	55564675	85,255,0
 ```
 In this .bed file, the 4th column (ie the name of the target) is composed of 4 elements separated by a "\_".
 The first one (4q12) is the chromosome arm;
-the second one (PDGRA & KIT) is the gene name, the third one is the exon number and the forth one is the target name.
+the second one (PDGRA & KIT) is the gene name; the third one is the exon number and the forth one is the target name.
 Using this .bed file, the resolution will be at the chromosome arm level, meaning the six
 targets will be considered as belonging to the same **region of interest** (4q12) in the calculus of the localisation score and in the output.